WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 for example, a `<meta name="dist-base">` tag elsewhere in the page.

 This could be used for some of the same purposes as SRI ({{uc-sri}}).

+Note that the current proposal doesn't support this use case because there's no way aside from a Server Push to override the physical request URL.

 ## Subresource Integrity {#uc-sri}